melbsurfer/osm-geoserver-styles/README.md

 extension for Geoserver.
 I attempeted to get the styles as close to the original OSM data as possible.
 However, at this time it is not an exact.
 It is still a work in progress.

-The data also uses layers from the 1:10M Natural Earth data set. [an example](http://example.com/ "Title")
+The data also uses layers from the 1:10M Natural Earth data set.
+[Natural Earth](http://www.naturalearthdata.com// "Title")